New Mexico Faculty

 Janet Padma Mandell, B.A., M.Ac., D.O.M., D.A.O.M.
 Candidate, Associate Professor

 Janet Padma Mandell has been in private practice in Santa Fe for over twenty years, after receiving her Master’s in Acupuncture from Southwest Acupuncture College in 1991.
 She specializes in Japanese meridian therapy style, treating adults and children with comfortable, relaxing treatments and a heartfelt, energetic connection.
 She also integrates classical homeopathy into her practice.
 She continues to study with her primary teacher, T. Koei Kuwahara, and other modern masters of acupuncture in Japan.
 Janet received her Bachelor’s degree in psychology from the University of Michigan in 1984, and a certificate in western herbology from the California School of Herbal Studies in 1986.
 She also holds diplomas from the Academy for the Advancement of Homeopathy (1996), and the Homeopathic Master Clinician Course (2002).
 Currently Janet is a doctoral candidate at Pacific College of Oriental Medicine, where her research focuses on policy affecting the integration of acupuncture into community health settings.
-She teaches Needle Technique Practicum, Japanese Meridian Therapy Practicum, and supervises clinics at the Santa Fe and Albuquerque campuses.

 Mary Ellen Marino, Dipl.
 Ac., D.O.M., N.D., Full Professor